Mattering

 INHABITING THE EARTH

-Only now, as I write this from the comforting green of my English garden, do I begin to comprehend the extent of my ignorance and the opaqueness of my preconceptions about this ancient land of rock and sky, which has been a cradle, a sanctuary, a wellspring for life over millennia.
+Only now as I write this, surrounded by the comforting green of my English garden, do I begin to comprehend the opaqueness of my preconceptions about this ancient land of rock and sky, which has been a cradle, a sanctuary, a wellspring for life over millennia.
 Here, in this ‘inhospitable’ place, shaped over aeons of deep geological time, men and women have carved out an existence.
 They have moulded rock and the rock has moulded them.

 The first peoples of Cappadocia, the Hittites, arrived and settled here sometime around 1800BC.
 They found shelter within the softness of sedimentary rock, carving cave dwellings and deep underground ‘cities’ into the remnant debris of ancient volcanic ash (‘tuff’).
 The scale of the engineering feat of these underground structures is hard to comprehend.
-The ancient rock ‘city’ of Elengubu burrows more than 85m below the rocky surface, encompassing 18 levels of caves and tunnels.
+Burrowing more than 85m below the surface, the ancient rock ‘city’ of Elengubu encompasses 18 levels of caves and tunnels.
 It was in near constant use for thousands of years.
 New discoveries are being made all the time, revealing a massive subterranean network of smaller ‘cities’.

 Cave dwelling carved into the naturally sculpted conical rock spire

 Later, these cave dwellings provided sanctuary to early Christians fleeing persecution from the forces of the Roman empire.
-These solitary hermits and monastic communities bequeathed us frescoed churches hewn into the rock, cave walls still dazzling over a thousand years later with the deep blue of lapis lazuli (this one at Gorem took my breath away).
+Rejecting the mores of a prevailing culture which had become severed from the foundational values of their faith, these solitary hermits and monastic communities bequeathed us frescoed churches hewn into the rock, their walls still dazzling over a thousand years later with the deep blue of lapis lazuli (this one at Gorem took my breath away).

 Tokali Kilise Fresco (mid 9th century)